GREAT SEDONA HIKES

 Challenge Level: Easy

-Hiking Distance: About 2 1/2 miles round trip (although you can hike further if you want)
+Hiking Distance: About 5 1/2 miles round trip

 Click on the photos below for a bigger view

-For those of you who have a Garmin (tm) GPS unit, I have the Garmin (tm) GPS data for the hike.
+For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," the route and waypoints.

 Great Sedona Hikes